2026-06-22

 No, and the name is the first thing to clear up.
 It is a guided street go-kart tour with no link to Nintendo, and has not had one since 2020.
 The original operator lost a court case over Mario costumes, so today the karts and outfits are generic.
 "Mario Kart" is just the phrase travelers reach for.

 The company once branded MariCar let customers drive in Nintendo character costumes, and Nintendo sued.
-The Tokyo District Court ruled against it in 2018, the IP High Court raised the damages to 50 million yen in 2019, and the Supreme Court of Japan finalized Nintendo's win on 25 December 2020.
+The Tokyo District Court ruled against it in September 2018 and awarded 10 million yen, the IP High Court raised the damages to 50 million yen and ordered the MariCar name dropped in January 2020, and the Supreme Court of Japan finalized Nintendo's win on 25 December 2020.
 Since then, the carts carry "unrelated to Nintendo" notices and no legitimate operator hands you a Mario hat.

 So what is the Tokyo go-kart tour really?